-In this walkthrough we demonstrate how to enable HTTPS to send SSL/TLS encrypted data to your Splunk enviroment.
+In this walkthrough, we demonstrate how to enable HTTPS to send SSL/TLS encrypted data to Splunk's HTTP Event Collector.

 Enable HTTP Event Collector